-  Physical security is an important, but often overlooked, aspect of a data center.
+Physical security is an important, but often overlooked, aspect of data center services.
 Good security begins with the location of the facility itself.
 It should be clear of obstructions so the approach can be easily monitored.
 The perimeter should also be secured by fencing or walls with a single entry point, and strict guidelines need to be in place to determine who can access the facility and when.
 Other forms of physical protection include security staff, external and internal cameras with memory back-ups, and multi-step authentication incorporating biometric scanners.

 A colocation provider should be able to accommodate growth.
 One of the biggest advantages of colocating with a data center is that it saves companies the massive costs of building and maintaining their own facility and equipment.
 Expanding operations capacity should be as simple as purchasing more space and power in the data center.
 Organizations need to be realistic about their projected growth to make sure they don’t outgrow their colocation provider within a year or two.

 Many companies must take regulatory considerations into account when doing business online.
 If they intend to process customer payments or handle sensitive customer information through their colocation provider, they need to make sure the provider’s data centers comply with federal guidelines.
-A good data center should be able to produce the appropriate certifications to prove they are in compliance with requirements such as PCI DSS, HIPAA, and SSAE-18 Type II.
+A good data center should be able to produce the appropriate certificates/attestations to prove they are in compliance with requirements such as PCI DSS, HIPAA, and SSAE-18 Type II.

 Organizations place a great deal of trust in a colocation provider.
 They need a partner who can respond to problems quickly and efficiently.
 It’s very important to know what level of technical support a data center provides to its customers.
-Some level of 24/7 monitoring and support should be in place, and ideally the data center will have technical staff on-site around the clock to address any issues.
+Some level of 24x7x365 monitoring and support should be in place, and ideally the data center will have technical staff on-site around the clock to provide services address any issues.
 A good colocation provider offers a high level of transparency, offering customers tools to monitor their equipment at all times and providing authorized access with minimal delay.

 A Service Level Agreement (SLA) spells out a data center’s commitment to its clients, detailing the uptime and availability it will provide.
 Potential customers should study these agreements carefully and take special care to review how well the colocation provider has maintained them.
 If a provider claims to offer 99.9999% uptime, but has only consistently maintained that level of service for six months, they may not have the same level of service and expertise as a provider who has maintained the same level of uptime for several years.

-As the Growth Marketing Manager at vXchnge, Blair is responsible for managing every aspect of the growth marketing objective and inbound strategy to grow the brand.
+As the Marketing Director at vXchnge, Blair is responsible for managing every aspect of the growth marketing objective and inbound strategy to grow the brand.
 Her passion is to find the topics that generate the most conversations.
-If you have a topic idea, feel free to reach out to Blair through her social platforms.